 How do you qualify for subsidies?
 ACA guidelines require you to fall between 100 and 400 percent of the federal poverty line in order to apply for assistance.
 Don’t worry about following complicated procedures in order to sign up.
 When you register for the marketplace and enter your income information, the system will tell you automatically if you qualify for assistance.

 You can also apply for out-of-pocket help on the marketplace, which is a special offer available to people whose incomes meet specific parameters.
 Unlike the tax credit, the out-of-pocket assistance doesn’t come until after you file your annual taxes, but it can help you recoup some of your annual health care costs, including deductibles and co-payments.
 In order to take advantage of out-of-pocket help, you have to be enrolled in a silver-level plan.

 Most people who sign up for insurance using the marketplace qualify for assistance.
-According to the Department of Health and Human Services, about 83 percent of people who signed up for health insurance in 2016 received premium tax credits.
-Last year, the average subsidy was worth $291 a month, which represents a significant portion of the average premium price of a marketplace plan before cost assistance ($386 a month).
+According to the Department of Health and Human Services, about 71 percent of people who signed up for health insurance in 2017 received premium tax credits.
+Last year, the average subsidy was worth $371 a month, which represents a significant portion of the average premium price of a marketplace plan before cost assistance, which was $476 per month.

 If it’s outside of open enrollment but you want to estimate how much of a subsidy you might be eligible for, then check out the subsidy calculator available from the Kaiser Family Foundation.
 This will give you some idea of what you might expect once open enrollment starts.

 Important Dates to Remember